TomCrypto/Ordo/ordo/readme.txt

 --------

 The code on Github should normally be functional in some way (unless we screwed a commit up), but of course it has only been tested under a limited number of platforms, so you may have to patch up the code to make it work under your compiler/OS, as what shows up as warnings or hints for us may come up as errors for you.
-Ordo also features a different codepath for 32-bit and 64-bit platforms and also based on CPU feature flags for special instructions (we strive to provide decent to excellent performance) which is probably a compatibility black hole, so bear with us until we've got it all sorted out.
+Ordo also features a different code path for 32-bit and 64-bit platforms and also based on CPU feature flags for special instructions (we strive to provide decent to excellent performance) which is probably a compatibility black hole, so bear with us until we've got it all sorted out.
 Tested platforms so far:

 - Linux Mint 13 [64-bit] GCC w/ Code::Blocks

+GCC is the recommended compiler, as environmental symbols are somewhat compiler-dependent (but we will keep adding symbols as needed to increase compatibility).

 Of course, do not use Ordo for anything other than testing or contributing for now!
 It can only be used once it has been completed and extensively checked (and even then, there may still be flaws and bugs, as in any other software).